onecommons/unfurl/docs/configurators.rst

 It can also be used to implement any operation regardless of the node type by setting the ``implementation`` to ``Terraform``.
 It will invoke the appropriate terraform command (e.g "apply" or "destroy") based on the job's workflow.

-The Terraform configurator manages the Terraform state file itself and commits it to the ensemble's repository so you don't use Terraform's remote state -- it will be self-contained and sharable like the rest of the Ensemble.
+Unless you set the ``stateLocation`` input parameter to "remote", the Terraform configurator manages the Terraform state file itself and commits it to the ensemble's repository so you don't use Terraform's remote state -- it will be self-contained and sharable like the rest of the Ensemble.
-Any data marked sensitive will be encrypted using Ansible Vault.
+Any sensitive state will be encrypted using Ansible Vault.

 You can use the ``unfurl.nodes.Installer.Terraform`` node type with your node template to the avoid boilerplate and set the needed inputs.